 Lecturer, UCD School Of English, Drama & Film

 Dr Lucy Collins joined UCD in 2008 after previously teaching at Trinity College Dublin and in the UK at the University of Cumbria.
 A graduate of Trinity College Dublin, where she completed both her BA and PhD degrees, she spent a year at Harvard University on a Fulbright Postdoctoral Fellowship.
-Her research interests are in poetry and poetics; recent publications include the anthology Poetry by Women in Ireland 1870-1970 (Liverpool UP, 2012) and a co-edited collection of essays Aberration in Modern Poetry (McFarland, 2011).
+Her research interests are in poetry and poetics; recent publications include the anthology Poetry by Women in Ireland 1870-1970 (Liverpool UP, 2012) and a monograph Contemporary Irish Women Poets: Memory and Estrangement (Liverpool UP, 2015).

 Senior Lecturer, UCD School of History & Archives

 Dr Tadhg Ó hAnnracháin is the Head of History in UCD.
 His major research interest is in the comparative history of religious change in the Early Modern period although he has also published in twentieth-century Irish history, concentrating on the GAA.
 He is the co-leader of the Insular Christianities newwork and was joint Principal Investigator on the IRC-funded “Insular Christianities” project.
 He is also a Management Committee member of Cost Action IS1301, “New Communities of Interpretation”.
 His most recent major project is a monogaph entitled Catholic Europe, 1592-1648: Centre and Peripheries which wil be published by Oxford University Press in September 2015.
 He is a School representative on the Commemorations committee and is particularly interested in the comparative history of Ireland and Central Europe during the period 1912-23, notably with regard to issues such as the widening of franchise, partition, the involvement of intellectuals in revolutionary activity and civil war.